Byron1z/managing-ad-B1z/README.md

 <br />
 <h3>Observe Logs</h3>
 <p>
-Observe the logs on the Client Machine
+Observe the logs on the Client-1 VM,

-Log in as the user bodi.voba.
+Log in as the user "bodi.voba"

 Type “eventvwr.msc” in the search bar.
 </p>